ericoporto/fgmk/Maker/Py3Qt4/README.md

 Running in Linux:
 -----------------

-Right now I am porting from Python 2.7 to Python 3 and from Qt4 to Qt5.

-Needs `pillow`, `numpy` and `PyQt` - you can `apt install python3-pyqt4` and similar (in Ubuntu) or use pip.
+I made using Python 3.
+Needs Pillow, Numpy and PyQt4 - you can apt-get install python3-pyqt4 and similar (in Ubuntu) or use pip.

-Then cd to the correspondent folder and use
+Then cd to this folder and use

     python3 Editor.py